ACAN

 Visual Direction

-Working closely with our visual designer, we created ACAN's first WCAG AA-compliant design library, ensuring accessibility within a dark-themed app across mobile and web platforms.
+Working closely with our graphic designer, we created ACAN's first WCAG AA-compliant component based design library, ensuring accessibility within a dark-themed app across mobile and web platforms.
 With video reels being a central piece of event personalization and event marketing, we wanted to make sure the design components felt sleek and polished giving off an exclusive feel.

-Inspired by "ACAN", which stands for the Mayan god of wine and festivities, we kept the brand color orange to create a fun and lively app experience.
+Inspired by "ACAN", which stands for the Mayan god of wine and festivities, we kept their orange color theme and used to brand the app experience.
 This also allowed the client to maintain their existing marketing swag without deviating too far from their established identity.

 Future